-The K-6 department of DCS continues to strengthen and build upon a biblical foundation of teaching and learning experiences in order to grow just and morally founded young Christian men and women.
-While it goes without saying the fundamentals of Literacy and Numeracy are taught explicitly by highly trained teachers, students are also carefully and intentionally nurtured in the ways that Jesus taught his followers.
+The K-6 department of DCS continues to strengthen and build upon a Biblical foundation of teaching and learning experiences in order to grow just and morally founded young Christian men and women.
+While it goes without saying the fundamentals of Literacy and Numeracy are taught explicitly by highly trained teachers, students are also carefully and intentionally nurtured in the ways that Jesus taught His followers.
 Central to academic learning is the notion of service and care of others in all levels of Primary school.
-‘We’re all in this together’ instructs students to care for his fellow man and walk beside those less fortunate than themselves.
+‘We’re all in this together’ instructs students to care for each other and walk beside those less fortunate than themselves.

 With the exception of daily Mathematics lessons, classes are staged at Dubbo Christian School.
-Enhancement for students is offered via extra- curricular activities such as Musical tuition and also involvement in the Primary Band.
-The weekly language other than English (LOTE) lesson for Years 3-6 in Indonesian also exposes each student to enriched learning as well as the culture of Australia’s closest neighbours.
+Enhancement for students is offered via extra-curricular activities such as Musical tuition and also involvement in the Primary Band.

 The concept of service is also nurtured in the Year 5/6 students through Sporting events and the Project Compassion program where all DCS Primary students support two young people in third world countries.
 Students hear and experience a little of what is like to be marginalised and the role of each individual in closing the gap for everyone.

-The DCS mission statement states that our purpose is to provide high quality schooling which is Bible based and Christ centred.
-The curriculum is taught from a biblical perspective and students at DCS are encouraged by teachers to think critically from a biblical perspective about all areas of life.
+The DCS Mission Statement states that our purpose is to provide high quality schooling which is Bible based and Christ centred.
+The curriculum is taught from a Biblical perspective and students at DCS are encouraged by teachers to think critically and Biblically about all areas of life.

 The secondary school has attractive, well cared for grounds and provides a pleasant environment for learning.
 The buildings and facilities are generous and comfortable.
 They include a modern gymnasium, auditorium, and specialist technical and science rooms.

-In Years 7 to 10 there are two classes for most subjects, with a number of subjects split into three classes.
+In Years 7 to 10 there are three classes for most subjects, with a number of subjects split into four classes.
 Mathematics classes are streamed by ability levels while students mix widely in other classes.
-Practical classes are divided into smaller classes so as to allow for greater student – teacher interaction.
+Practical classes are divided into smaller classes so as to allow for greater student – teacher interaction and skill development.

 All teachers present a curriculum that is academically demanding and designed to cater for students with differing abilities.
 An After School Study Centre runs on a number of afternoons each week and operates out of our Library Resource Centre.
 It is staffed by teachers who provide academic support to those students who wish to take the opportunity to study after school.

-The life of a student at DCS is not confined to the academic program of learning offered.
+The life of a student at DCS is not confined to the academic program.
 There are many opportunities for individuals to experience a wide range of co-curricular activities such as sport, musicals, camping, debating, service activities and a band.
 Opportunities to serve others both in the local community and also overseas via mission and cultural trips enrich a student’s life and make schooling at DCS a wonderful experience.

 Our curriculum is based on syllabus documents provided by the NSW Education Standards Authority (NESA) and tied to a Christian world view.
 Senior students at Dubbo Christian School enjoy smaller class sizes and a wide subject choice which means we give personalised attention to each of our students.